milonmaze/privacy-terms-observatory/docs.github.com/en/github/site-policy/github-privacy-statement.md

 If you have concerns about the way GitHub is handling your personal data, please let us know immediately.
 We want to help.
 You may contact us by filling out the Privacy contact form.
 You may also email us directly at (privacy [at] github [dot] com) with the subject line "Privacy Concerns."
 We will respond promptly — within 45 days at the latest.

-You may also contact our Data Protection Officer directly.
+You may also contact our Data Protection Officer directly at at github [at]dp-officer [dot] com

-Our United States HQ	Our EU Office
+If you are in North America:
-GitHub Data Protection Officer	GitHub BV
+GitHub Data Protection Officer
-88 Colin P. Kelly Jr. St.	Vijzelstraat 68-72
+88 Colin P. Kelly Jr. St.
-San Francisco, CA 94107	1017 HL Amsterdam
+San Francisco, CA 94107
-United States	The Netherlands
+United States
+privacy [at] github [dot] com

+If you are outside of North America:
+Github Data Protection Officer c/o DP Dock DPO Services GmbH,
+Attn: GitHub BV, Gut Projensdorf,
+24161 Altenholz, Germany
-privacy [at] github [dot] com	privacy [at] github [dot] com Dispute resolution process
+github@dp-officer.com cc: privacy [at] github [dot] com
+CC: GitHub BV, Vijzelstraat 68-72, 1017 HL Amsterdam, The Netherlands

+Dispute resolution process

 In the unlikely event that a dispute arises between you and GitHub regarding our handling of your User Personal Information, we will do our best to resolve it.
 Additionally, if you are a resident of an EU member state, you have the right to file a complaint with your local supervisory authority, and you might have more options.